Board of Directors

 Ayako is proud to be an active member of the Association as president of board since 2015 having served as a board member since 2014.
-This year she also serves on the governance committee as well as the development committee overseeing the organizational structure of the Association as well funding to ensure future growth.
+This year she also serves on the governance committee as well as the development committee, overseeing the organizational structure of the Association, and leading funding activities to ensure future growth.

-She has been musically involved with the Association performing as a vocal soloist with the Civic Symphony Orchestra, Civic Strings Orchestra and Civic Symphony Chamber groups in numerous concerts since 2013.
+She has been musically involved with the Association, performing as a vocal soloist with the Civic Symphony Orchestra, Civic Strings Orchestra, and Civic Chamber groups in numerous concerts since 2013.

 Outside of the Association, Ayako is an attorney specializing in corporate and technology transactions representing clients in the biotech industry as well as the information technology sector.
 Ayako enjoys being part of the community outreach initiative efforts and hopes to reach an even wider audience by participating in more programs in the Bay Area.